StateMirror — Spec Sheet

 Verification export

-- Commercial tiers may include a verification export path intended for offline review and dispute workflows.
+- Commercial tiers may include a verification export path for offline review and dispute workflows.

 - This is integrity tooling only.
-It is not a compliance claim and not legal non-repudiation.
+It is not a compliance claim, legal non-repudiation claim, or guarantee of real-world truth.

 Guarantees

-- Stores the submitted payload immutably (no update/delete paths)
+- Stores the submitted payload immutably after ingest

-- Returns the stored payload faithfully (integrity hashes verify fidelity)
+- Returns the stored payload faithfully by reference

 - Does not mutate state on read